14 April 2025

 Support / Resistance

-SGD ended higher against the US dollar on Friday as the USD eased across the board and US treasury yields retreated after larger than expected drop in US retail sales and a dip in factory production.
-USDSGD fell 0.31% last Friday while SGDHKD ended at 5.81 level.
+SGD ended stronger against the US dollar on Friday as the USD eased across the board while US treasury yields rose.
+Focus moves to Singapore GDP data and Monetary Policy of Singapore's statement due on Monday.
+USDSGD fell 0.84% last Friday while SGDHKD ended at 5.87 level.

 Support / Resistance